See the above link for United States Supreme Court Justices quoting my work regarding neurotoxic causes of crime.

 In an August 28, 2018 decision, the Appeals judge wrote:

 "I am satisfied, for the reasons given, that resolution of this issue is most appropriately based on Dr. Singer's interpretation of Dr. G's neuropsychological testing results.
 With the benefit of this new evidence, I find that the worker has likely sustained permanent cognitive impairment from his exposure to organic solvents, and this impairment is consistent with his WHO Type II CSE diagnosis."

 "Dr. Singer concluded that in terms of a forensic opinion, within reasonable scientific, neuropsychological, neurotoxicological, and professional certainty, the worker was suffering from multiple chemical sensitivity (MCS), which was an "effect" of his prior occupational exposures that had resulted in neurotoxicity...
 I rely on the opinions of Drs.
 H and Singer to find it likely that the worker's prior over-exposure to organic solvents and other toxic chemicals is of causative significance to his MCS."

-2019: I was informed that United States Supreme Court Justices Sotomayor and Ginsburg relied upon my work in neurotoxic causes of mental illness and crime in their opinion regarding a case in which I had provided expert services (https://caselaw.findlaw.com/us-supreme-court/15-7848.html ).
-Their opinion was cited at least 4 times as of 2019, including two US Federal Court of Appeals decisions.
+2019: I was informed that United States Supreme Court Justices Sotomayor and Ginsburg relied upon my work on neurotoxic causes of mental illness and crime.
+They authored an opinion regarding a case where I had provided expert services and cited my work (https://caselaw.findlaw.com/us-supreme-court/15-7848.html ).
+Their opinion was cited at least 4 times as of 2022, including two U.S. Federal Court of Appeals decisions.

 2019: EPA Bans Consumer Sales of Methylene Chloride Paint Removers, Protecting Public on 03/15/2019 (https://www.epa.gov/newsreleases/epa-bans-consumer-sales-methylene-chloride-paint-removers-protecting-public).